 |Peter graduated from Swarthmore College with a double major in Psychology and Film & Media Studies.
 He has experience working in children's media, education, and psychology.
 He is interested in what children understand about media, along with how media can best speak to children at different stages of development.
 As lab manager, he loves interacting with parents and children while exploring what infants understand about various communicative acts.
 He is deeply fond of Japanese green tea, old-timey pirates, and long-form improv.|

-Jennifer is a junior in the College of Arts and Science majoring in Psychology, with a minor in Chemistry.
+Jennifer is a senior in the College of Arts and Science majoring in Psychology, with a minor in Chemistry.
 She is a pre-med student with hopes of becoming a pediatrician, although she believes pediatrics is one of medicine's most difficult fields.
 She finds working with children very enjoyable and is determined to better her understanding of children's communication.
 Born and raised in Queens, Jennifer is a fan of the NY Mets and loves to explore different cultural cuisines that New York has to offer.

 |Greg is a sophomore in the College of Arts and Science on the pre-medical track.
 Ever since four, he has dreamt of becoming a doctor.
 Because of his love for children and his past years shadowing in a Pediatric Emergency/Trauma Center, he plans to pursue pediatric emergency medicine.
 After working in a camp for children with disabilities, Greg has developed a passion and scientific interest in individuals with Autism Spectrum Disorder.
 Greg is interested in how different levels of risk for Autism can affect how an infant perceives or interprets sounds and faces.
 For fun, he enjoys playing the guitar, watching basketball and longboarding through the streets of New York.|